-Gallicas are the oldest of the old garden roses, having been grown by the Greeks and Romans and later bred by the Dutch and French as many of the names indicate.
-Gallicas have been involved in the development of all four other classes of old garden roses and have influenced, at least to some small degree, nearly all garden roses to the present.
-Their great colors range from shades of pink, reds, and purples to crimson red with stripes.
-The single, double, or semi-double blooms are held either singly or in groups of three.
-The bushes are easily recognized as low suckering shrubs with foliage that is oval, pointed and has a rough texture that is typically dark green in color.
-These roses can be grown in poor, even gravelly, soil and demand a minimum of attention.
+GALLICAS are the oldest of all Old Garden roses and have influenced nearly all Old Garden roses even to today.
+They were originally grown by the Greeks and Romans and later by the Dutch and French, as reflected in their names.
+Gallicas range from shades of pink, red and purple to deep crimson red with stripes.
+The single, double, or semi-double blooms are held alone or in groups of three.
+The bushes are low suckering shrubs with oval foliage that is pointed and rough in texture.
+It is typically dark green.
+Gallicas require very little attention and can grow well in poor, gravelly soil.

-Centifolias are also known as cabbage roses because of the size and shape of their blooms.
-As their name suggests, their blooms contain up to 100 or more petals.
-Developed by Dutch breeders between the 17th and 19th centuries, they are the classic old garden roses often reproduced in artists’ prints popular today.
-Centifolias have lax, open, and rather lanky growth with a mixture of large and small thorns.
-The leaves are large, rounded, and broadly toothed while the flowers tend to be heavy and globular.
-They benefit from support to stop them bending too near the ground.
-They are once-blooming, very fragrant, and very winter hardy.
+CENTIFOLIAS are sometimes called a cabbage rose due to the shape of their blooms, which contain up to 100 or more petals.
+They were developed by Dutch breeders between the 17th and 19th centuries and are the classic image of an Old Garden rose.
+Centifolias have lax, open, and lanky growth with a mixture of large and small thorns.
+The flowers are heavy and globular while the leaves are large, round and broadly toothed.
+Centifolias will need some support to keep them from bending to the ground.
+They are very winter hardy, fragrant, and bloom once.

-Moss roses were popular in Victorian England.
-They are actually Centifolias and Damasks that have developed a distinctive, moss-like growth on the sepals with a pine-like fragrance.
-The mossing adds elegance to the flowers and is a result of a sport, or mutation, in the plant.
-The majority of Moss roses were bred over a short period of time, from approximately 1850 to 1870.
-Moss roses have inherited the strong fragrance of their Centifolia ancestors and pruning should be as recommended for the Centifolias.
-They are found in almost all colors with some varieties as repeat bloomers.
+MOSS roses have a pine-like fragrance and a stunning moss-like growth on the sepals.
+They are actually Centifolias and Damasks that developed this mossing as a result of sport, or mutation.
+These roses were bred over a short period of time, between 1850 to 1870, and were very popular in the Victorian era in England.
+They retain the strong fragrance of the Centifolia and are found in almost all colors with some varieties as repeat bloomers.